rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-03-fake-world.md

 Than live in a lie that feels like truth

 [Bridge – Epic Slow Section]
-⚔️ (Spoken or sung over slow chords with heavy reverb) "In the mirror, I saw myself...
+[Spoken or sung over slow chords with heavy reverb] "In the mirror, I saw myself...
 But it was not me.
 A reflection drawn by hands unknown.